PayneLab/cptac/README.md

 ## License
 This package contains LICENSE.md document which describes the license for use.
 Please note the difference between the license as it applies to code versus data.

+## Contact
+This package is maintained by the Payne lab at Brigham Young University, https://payne.byu.edu